Source

 }

-const sent = await _sent_transaction.SentTransaction.init(undefined, this);
+const sent = await _sent_transaction.SentTransaction.init(this);

 return sent;